ao-rodrigues/e2d/readme.md

 ## Getting Started

 With react.js, the developer calls React.render once to start up the application.
 Since e2d does not work with the DOM, there are no bindings internally to have a meaningful event lifecycle.
 This means that `e2d.render` must be called every frame.
-Take the following example:
+Take the following "Hello World" example:

 ```javascript
 let canvas = document.createElement('canvas');